Snater/CLNDR2/README.md

 });
 ```

-The `render` function must return the HTML result of the rendering operation.
+The `render` function is passed [a set of parameters](http://clndr2.snater.com/docs/types/types.ClndrTemplateData.html), and it must return the HTML result of the rendering operation.

-CLNDR has been tested successfully with [doT.js](http://olado.github.io/doT/), [Hogan.js](http://twitter.github.io/hogan.js/), [Handlebars.js](http://handlebarsjs.com/), [Mustache.js](https://github.com/janl/mustache.js/), and [Knockout.js](https://github.com/karl-sjogren/clndr-knockout), so CLNDR2 is supposed to support these template engines as well.
-Please get in touch if you have success with other languages for them to be documented here.

 ## Calendar Events